encircled/jPut/README.md

 ## JPut vs JMeter

+- Create huge load from just one machine with Reactive test executor
 - Simple integration with existing CI pipelines thanks to using junit
 - Test implementation flexibility.
 You can use any jvm language and you are not limited in how to prepare test data / execute test / assert results.
 All in the code.
 - Re-use already existing code for your test data generation and validation